2023 Most Popular Legal Support Services Bachelor's Degree Schools in Virginia

 Check out the legal support bachelor's degree programs at these schools if you want to attend one of the most popular in Virginia.

 Our 2023 rankings named Liberty University the most popular school in Virginia for legal support services students working on their bachelor’s degree.
-Liberty University is a fairly large private not-for-profit school located in the small city of Lynchburg.
+Liberty University is a very large private not-for-profit school located in the small city of Lynchburg.

 Of the 113 students majoring in legal support at Liberty University, 13% are male and 87% are female.